M66B/BackPackTrackII/README.md

 * an activity history, so you can see when you were doing what
 * a step counter which doesn't count false steps, because activity recognition will be used to count steps only while you are walking (your device needs to have a hardware step counter for this to work)
-* tabular and graphical actual and historical weather information
+* tabular and graphical actual and historical weather information, including weather notification and rain warning
-* a current weather status bar notification, including current temperature icon
 * hourly and daily weather forecasting for the last or a selected location
 * search for Wikipedia articles around waypoints
+* search for [geonames](http://www.geonames.org/) around waypoints
+* fetch elevation data from Google

 BackPackTrack II is a complete rewrite of [BackPackTrack](https://github.com/M66B/BackPackTrack), the first Android application I wrote in 2011.